Hackuarium/beemos/README.md

 - 1 battery 3.7V, 6600mA/h
 - 1 wooden counter box
-- 1 plastic box (to protect the master and scale boards from rain) Here is what the kit actually look like:
+- 1 plastic box (to protect the master and scale boards from rain) Here is what the kit actually looks like:
 <p align="center">
   <img width="800" src="common/images/kitComplet.jpg">
 </p>